 - 12:00 Noon to 1:00 PM Music will play in the gazebo.
 Peter Lombardi will head up the sound system.

-- Program after the parade, approximately 2:45 PM at the gazebo, opening prayer, Pledge of Allegiance, introduction of Speakers of the Day.
+- Program after the parade, there will be a speaker at approximately 2:45 PM at the gazebo, an opening prayer, the Pledge of Allegiance, and an introduction of the Speakers of the Day.

 - The National Anthem and God Bless America will be sung this year by Adrea Krout.

-- Thanks to Friedman's, Camelbak, and all the donors of 2014, you make the parade possible.
+- Thanks to Friedman's, Exchange BAnk, and all the donors of 2017, you make the parade possible.

 - From 1967 to 1983, Julius Forcucci & 2 WWI buddies walked the parade together.